 The first symptoms of poison ivy exposure are redness and a rash that causes swelling and extreme itchiness.
 As the reaction progresses, it is common for blisters to breakout along the rash.
 The rash will generally appear more quickly and be most severe in the areas with the highest urushiol exposure.
 If you touch areas of your body that weren’t exposed to the plant with urushiol on your hands, you can cause the rash to spread.
 For most people, poison ivy rashes clear up in about three weeks.

 As soon as possible, rinse the exposed areas with large amounts of warm water to remove the urushiol.
 Be sure to also wash your hands thoroughly, including scrubbing under your fingernails.
 Cool compresses, antihistamines, and topical anti-itch lotions can help.
 If your reaction is severe, could be infected, or affects your face or genitals, see your dermatologist.

 From poison ivy rashes to warts, acne treatment, and skin cancer, Arlington Dermatology offers comprehensive general and cosmetic dermatology care in Arlington Heights.
-Call 847-392-5440 to make an appointment with a dermatologist today.
+Call [company-phone id=1] to make an appointment with a dermatologist today.